Logan-Shi/AGV/README.md

 ## Match Log

-done turning with last year node, not reassuring enough but not to shabby. try to publish target and think about lap strategy.
+done turning with last year node, not reassuring enough but not to shabby. try to run a lap